 Each one of us knows the definition of Account Receivables.
 That said, account receivables are the monies receivable from the debtors/customers towards the supply of goods and services by the entity.
 However, many of us get confused when it comes to the accounting treatment of account receivables.
 We will often find people asking: Is Account Receivable an Asset?

-Since account receivables represent the sales of a business, many mistook it as an item that appears in the income statement.
-In reality, however, they are an asset.
-An account receivables is the money that customers or clients owe to the company.
+Since account receivables represent the sales of a business, many mistook them as an item that appears in the income statement.
+In reality, however, they are monetary assets.
+An account receivable is the money that customers or clients owe to the company.

 Almost every company sells goods and services on credit.
 The sale that a company makes on credit is what makes up accounts receivables.
 Or, if a company has supplied the goods and services but has not yet received payment for them, this amount falls under account receivables.
 We also call account receivables as debtors or simply A/R.